luizbgomide/EclipsePhase2e-ptbr/src.clean_html/02/06-setting-overview.md

 ## Main Belt

 The demarcation line between the inner and outer systems is a melting pot of cultures and factions.
 A number of independent habitats thrive here, providing a forum for autonomists and hypercapitalists to mingle and deal.
 Various criminal cartels maintain a presence as well, far from legal interference.
-The major habitat Extropia is known as an independent "anarcho-capitalist" stronghold, where mutual contracts and freelance courts are the only law.
+The major habitat Extropia is known as an independent “anarcho-capitalist” stronghold, where mutual contracts and freelance courts are the only law.

 ## Jovian Space